-Once upon a time there lived two very unusual Eagles whom both had three heads.
+Once upon a time there lived two very unusual Eagles who both had three heads.

-The first head, the one that was good, always wanted to see the honesty and trust in everything exploring the problem with an open heart.
-The second head, the one that was bad, always found the negative side of the argument usually wanting to be cautious waiting to see what unfolded.
+The first head, the one that was good, always wanted to see the honesty and trust in everything.
+Always exploring the problem with an open heart.
+The second head, the one that was bad, always found the negative side of the argument.
+Alweays wanting to be cautious waiting to see what unfolded.

-The third head listened to the other two but could never decide between them, both raised valuable points that couldn’t be ignored, and as such a decision could never be found and our two poor Eagles would spend many hours in confusion, never making their minds up as to what was the best choice.
+The third head listened to the other two but could never decide between them.
+After all both raised valuable points that couldn’t be ignored.
+And as such a decision could never be found.
+Our two poor Eagles would spend many hours in confusion, never making their minds up as to what was the best choice.

 One day this all changed

 It was at this exact moment that one of our Three Headed Eagles had an idea.
-It decided that the only way to live a normal life, like all the other Eagles, was to cut off the other two heads.
+The decision was that the only way to live a normal life, like all the other Eagles, was to cut off the other two heads.
 Only doing this, thought the Eagle, would it sever their constant arguing and bickering between what was always right and wrong, good or bad.